rexresearch

 plates to which the deformed, flexible sheet-like members are

-relaxed state.
-In some implementations, the vertebrae plates may
+their relaxed state.
+In some implementations, the vertebrae

-be elastically or variably-coupled to a central rigid tube or
+plates may be elastically or variably-coupled to a central rigid

-member.
-The elastic or variable coupled components may, in various
+tube or member.
+The elastic or variable coupled components may,

 [0009] For propulsion embodiments, when the elastic or variable

-an excitation, they will change length and impart forces onto the
+as an excitation, they will change length and impart forces onto

-to shift position.
-In this manner the elastic or variably-coupled
+deformations to shift position.
+In this manner the elastic or

-members which may impart force onto ambient fluid to create
+flexible sheet-like members which may impart force onto ambient

 [0010] For generator embodiments secured in the directional flow